 How to write personal statement for graduate school application?

-Students generally do not understand what graduate admission committee is looking for in their personal statements.
-The following tips are some of my personal advice for those who are applying to i2Lab lab.
+Students generally do not understand what the graduate admission committee is looking for in their personal statements.
+The following tips are some of my personal advice for those who are applying to the i2Lab lab.

 Which labs are you interested in?